assertion-quality

 Assertion Diversity Analysis

-Analyze .NET test code to measure how varied and meaningful the assertions are.
+Analyze test code in any supported language to measure how varied and meaningful the assertions are.
 Produce a metrics report that reveals whether tests verify different facets of correctness — not just "output equals X" but also structure, exceptions, state transitions, side effects, and invariants.

 Why Assertion Diversity Matters